linode/docs/docs/development/version-control/manage-source-code-versions-with-subversion.md

         systemctl restart apache2

 3. Configure HTTP AUTH passwords for Subversion users.
-You can read more about HTTP AUTH in our [Apache Authentication](/docs/web-servers/apache/configuration/http-authentication) guide.
+You can read more about HTTP AUTH in our [Apache Authentication](/docs/web-servers/apache/apache-access-control/) guide.
 Store your `htpasswd` file for your Subversion repositories in a location such as:

         /srv/www/svn.example.com/subversion-test.htpasswd

-In this example, `subversion-test` corresponds to the name of the repository, and `/srv/www/svn.example.com` is a directory distinct from your Subversion repositories.
-Maintaining a separate `htpasswd` for each repository hosted on your Linode makes sense if each repository is used by a distinctly different set of users.
-Conversely, if each repository that you administer is used by a subset of a larger group of users you may wish to configure [user groups](/docs/web-servers/apache/configuration/http-authentication#access-control-lists-with-groups) to organize your users' access.

-#### Manage A Single Repository
+#### Manage a Single Repository

 1. In a text editor, open `/etc/apache2/sites-available/svn.example.com.conf` and add the following content.
 Replace `svn.example.com` with the public IP address or FQDN of your Linode: